 You are hereBack to top

-At the end of the course you should have secured:
+By the end of the course students will:

 An Introduction to Marxism

 9 March - 6 April 2021 (Tuesday evenings), 7pm start

 This course will cover an introduction to Marxist theory, applying it to a discussion of relevant issues today, such as: the changing nature of work and exploitation, austerity and the gig economy, racism, women’s oppression, class society, climate change, and revolutionary practice.